MatthewKarko/PhoneMarketplaceWebapp/README.md

 After making changes to the React app, you'll have to rebuild the application bundle.
 You can do this in the `client` directory just by running `npm run build`.

 In the `server` terminal, you can just run `npm start` to run the server.

+# Contribution and Collaboration

+Pull requests are welcome.
+However, pushing any commits must be first discussed with the group members.
+This is a private project, thus it is required to raise any concerns and/or opportunities with the team regarding the application.
+Once you have been granted approval for changes, be sure to update test cases appropriately.

+Distribution and use of this project is strictly prohibited.